TOMP-WG/TOMP-REF/README.md

 ## MaaS Provider
 The MaaS Provider can start this application using this profile: -Dspring.profiles.active=maasprovider<br>
-This means you can start the MaaS Provider like this: _java -jar tomp-ref-1.0.0.jar -Dspring.profiles.active=maasprovider_<br>
+This means you can start the MaaS Provider like this: _java -jar reference-[version]-exec.jar -Dspring.profiles.active=maasprovider_<br>

 The MaaS component will start at port 8090.
 This means you can call the API using http://localhost:8090/{localPath}